 Advanced stroke care is particularly important in places like New York City, which has a growing population that is becoming increasingly elderly and ethnically diverse.
 African Americans, Asian Americans and Hispanics have a higher chance of dying or being disabled from stroke than whites, in part because of genetics and other contributors that increase the likelihood of risk factors such as hypertension and diabetes.
 And though the disease affects people of all ages, the risk of having a stroke is far greater as one gets older.
 According to the city’s Department for the Aging, as a result of demographic shifts, the number of older whites living in New York dropped by nearly 10 percent between 2000 and 2013, while minority members of that age group shot up by 55 percent in that same period.
 In addition, the total number of seniors is projected to increase to 1.86 million by 2040, which means that one in every five New Yorkers will be over age 60 by then.
 “After the age of 50, the risk of stroke doubles with every decade,” says Dr. Fink.
 “So that’s a major problem, because people can reduce or eliminate some risk factors, but we can’t change our age.”

 Indeed, on only its second day in operation, the stroke unit responded to a call from a doctor’s office on the Upper East Side, where a woman in her 90s had come in for a routine checkup.
 While there, she began to feel dizzy and weak on one side.
 The unit’s medical squad sped to the site and was able to give the woman tPA within the “golden hour,” so named because the treatment is even more powerful if administered within 60 minutes of the onset of symptoms.
 That’s rare; only about 1 percent of stroke patients nationwide receive tPA in that ideal window.
 As a result, she made a complete recovery.
-“It was a moment that made me proud to be a doctor,” says Dr. Michael Lerario, the mobile stroke unit program’s medical director and an assistant professor of clinical neurology at Weill Cornell Medicine, who treated her.
+“It was a moment that made me proud to be a doctor,” says Dr. Mackenzie Lerario, the mobile stroke unit program’s medical director and an assistant professor of clinical neurology at Weill Cornell Medicine, who treated her.
 “We can come in and treat patients quicker and more effectively than we ever could before.
 It’s an elegant solution to a complex problem.”

 The concept of the mobile stroke unit originated in Germany, where physicians who studied this method reported in 2012 that it reduced time to treatment by about 25 minutes compared to regular emergency transport.
 Subsequent studies have also shown significant time reductions at the Cleveland Clinic and the University of Texas Health Science Center in Houston, where the first U.S. mobile stroke units began operating in 2014.
 Researchers are still investigating whether these shorter response times directly correlate to improved outcomes, but earlier this year a group of doctors in Berlin published an article in Lancet Neurology that seems to support that theory.
 Their study found that patients treated by mobile units had a lower death rate and less severe disabilities three months after a stroke than those who received conventional care.